brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 can see some being sold for cooking in the photo below.
-Later in the trip we'd visit Ōwakudani ("Great Boiling Valley") on the slopes of Mount Hakone (an active volcano), where the onsen eggs come out black, having picked up coloration from the sulfur springs where they're cooked.
+Later in the trip we'd visit Ōwakudani ("Great Boiling Valley") on the slopes of Mount Hakone (an active volcano), where the onsen eggs come out a shade of soot black, having picked up coloration from the sulfur springs where they're cooked.

 ![Onsen eggs](/assets/passages/003-kumano-kodo/eggs@2x.jpg)